The Opportunity | Cleveland County Partnership for Children

 - Responsible for the fiscal integrity of the Cleveland County Partnership for Children, to include submission to the Board of a proposed annual budget and quarterly financial statements which accurately reflect the financial condition of the organization.

 - Responsible for fiscal management that anticipates operating within the approved budget, ensures maximum resource utilization, and maintenance of the organization in a positive financial position.

 - Responsible for fundraising, grant writing, and developing other resources necessary to support the Cleveland County Partnership for Children’s mission.

-Organization Mission and Strategy: Works with board and staff to ensure that the mission is fulfilled through programs, strategic planning and community outreach.
+Organization Mission and Strategy: Works with Board and staff to ensure the mission is fulfilled through programs, strategic planning, and community outreach.